AlphaGergedan/swimnetworks/README.rst

 If you use the SWIM package in your research, please cite the following `paper`_:

 ..
-[1] E\.
-Bolager, I. Burak, C. Datar, Q. Sun, F. Dietrich.
+[1] E. Bolager, I. Burak, C. Datar, Q. Sun, F. Dietrich.
 Sampling weights of deep neural networks. arXiV, 2023.

 .. _paper: https://arxiv.org/abs/XXX.XXXX